jamacio/invisible-notepad/README.md

+# 🐧 Inv## Features

+- 📺 **Teleprompter Mode**: Invisible during screen capture on Teams, Meet, Discord, Zoom
+- 🐧 **Linux Native**: Optimized for X11 environments
+- ⌨️ **Simple Shortcuts**: Ctrl+I to toggle teleprompter mode
+- 💾 **Auto-Save**: Notes saved automatically
+- 🛡️ **X11 Protection**: Uses native properties for capture bypass
-# 🐧 Invisible Notepad - Linux Teleprompter
+- 🎯 **Content Protection**: Electron-level screen capture blockingtepad - Linux Teleprompter

 A teleprompter app designed for screen sharing that stays visible to you but invisible to your audience on Linux.

 ## What it does

 Read your notes during video conferences without others seeing them.
-When teleprompter mode is activated, your notes appear at **40% opacity** to you but remain **completely invisible** to viewers during screen sharing due to advanced capture protection.
+When teleprompter mode is activated, your notes remain **visible to you** but become **completely invisible** to viewers during screen sharing due to advanced capture protection.

 ## Features